ysyk2021/the-resilient-social-worker-developing-inner-strength-and-perseverance-in-social-work/src/chapter-6-2.md

-Chapter 5: Building Cultural Competence: Techniques for Building Cultural Competence
+Techniques for Building Cultural Competence
 ====================================================================================

 In social work, building cultural competence is essential for providing effective support and advocacy to clients from diverse backgrounds.
 In this chapter, we will explore techniques for building cultural competence.